 The start of the new school year is slowly sneaking up on us.
 Not only is it time to make sure our children have everything they need to start the school year: backpack, lunchbox, uniform, labels and more.
 It is also time to start having a good look at their sleep routine to start preparing them for that first day.
 During the holidays it can be quite normal to be lenient about sleep routines with vacations, playdates and just enjoying those lovely long summer days.
+But it is important to take a few weeks at the end of the vacation to start preparing for the new school year.

 Sleep helps ensure our children have a successful school year.
 Kids need sleep to recharge and to prepare the day ahead.
 Missed sleep can have a massive effect on school performance including – difficulty concentrating, memory and behavior problems.
 Sleep plays an important part in ensuring our children have a successful school year.
 Kids need their sleep to recharge their bodies after a long day and to prepare them for the day ahead.
 Not getting enough sleep can have a massive effect on their school performance including – having difficulty concentrating, remembering what they learned, behavior problems and so much more.”]